tarantool/kafka/README.md

 * Kafka producer and consumer implementations.
 * Fiber friendly.
 * Mostly errorless functions and methods.
-Error handling in Tarantool ecosystem is quite a mess, some libraries throws lua native `error` while others throws `box.error` instead. `kafka` returns non critical errors as strings which allows you to decide how to handle it.
+Error handling in Tarantool ecosystem is quite a mess, some libraries throw lua native `error` while others throws `box.error` instead. `kafka` returns non-critical errors as strings which allows you to decide how to handle it.

 ## Requirements
 * Tarantool >= 1.10.2